A world of your own with Sydney’s Best Private Dining Rooms

 From the grill straight to the plate, is there any better way to experience meat and seafood?
-The Paddington Inn, or the Paddo to locals, is the known for its love of simplicity.
+The Paddo Inn is the known for its love of simplicity.
 What’s better, the private dining room is tucked away from the frivolity of the grill bar below.
-Bright by day, candlelit by night, the Paddy’s private room has something for every mood.
+Bright by day, candlelit by night, the Paddo Inn’s private room has something for every mood.
 Their private dining room can sit up to 20 people standing, or 30 people for a cocktail party.
 Next to a private open-air courtyard it’s the room for any occasion.

 338 Oxford St, Paddington

 Toko Sydney, Surry Hills